 If you have a Cricut Machine, you might be wondering what all the different types of vinyl for Cricut Machine are and how to use them.

-There are many different types of vinyl for all the Cricut Machines, that it can get overwhelming deciding which vinyl to use.
+There are many different types of vinyl for all the Cricut Machines.
+So it can get overwhelming trying to decide which vinyl to use.

 But if you want to make Cricut projects, you need to know the differences in all types of vinyl to make sure you use the correct Vinyl for your Cricut Project.

 So I’m going to break it down for you and explain the different vinyl types to use with a Cricut.

 There are many different types of vinyl that can be used with your Cricut Machine.